10 to 14 days (or more) trip itinerary to visit the best of South Korea

 Check our full article about Yeosu, Namhae do, and Suncheon Bay

 Busan is the second biggest city in South Korea, populated by 3.5 million people.
 It has a much warmer climate than Seoul, and some great beaches inside the city itself, making it thus very attractive for many expats that decide to settle here.

 Busan is a really beautiful city, with a bustling nightlife, busy food markets, and great views from the surrounding hills.
-It’s for sure a must visit destination in South Korea, with very diverse areas – be sure to pick a nice neighborhood when deciding where to stay in Busan, we recommend the market or one of the beaches.
+It’s for sure a must-visit destination in South Korea, with very diverse areas – be sure to pick a nice neighborhood when deciding where to stay in Busan, we recommend the market or one of the beaches.

 We advise spending 2 nights in Busan.